Free playbook Scenario planning for SaaS companies

 • Starter: 60% in Dec

 Add these to your acquisition and upgrade drivers.
 Use date formulas so they repeat yearly.
 Want to segment by industry?
 Add overrides.
-The patterns stay realistic, not generic.
+The patterns stay realistic and follow best practices for accurate modeling.

 Modeling sales quotas and ramp

-Revenue doesn’t just appear.
+Revenue does not just appear.
 It comes from rep capacity.
+Accurate SaaS sales forecasting relies on getting this capacity right.

 In Runway, you add a sales team database: